awslabs/aws-athena-query-federation/athena-example/README.md

 #### Step 3: Install Development Tools (Pre-Requisites)

 This step may be optional if you are working on a development machine that already has Apache maven, the aws cli, and the aws sam build tool for Serverless Applications.
+If not, you can run  the `./prepare_dev_env.sh` script in the athena-example module director.

 ```bash